-Our Adviser has entered into a sub-advisory agreement with Main Street and Main Street Partners to act as our investment subadviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by our Adviser, monitor our investment portfolio and provide certain ongoing administrative services to our Adviser.
+Our Adviser has entered into a sub-advisory agreement with Main Street and Main Street Partners to act as our investment sub-adviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by our Adviser, monitor our investment portfolio and provide certain ongoing administrative services to our Adviser.
 Main Street is initially providing such investment sub-advisory services to our Adviser.
 However, because the fees that Main Street would receive from such an arrangement could have negative consequences on Main Street's ability to meet the source-of-income requirement necessary for Main Street to maintain its RIC tax treatment, the ultimate intent is that Main Street Partners will provide such services.
-For more information regarding the Sub-Adviser, see "Investment Objective and Strategies - About Our Sub-Adviser."
+For more information regarding the Sub-Adviser, see "Investment Objective and Strategies -About Our Sub-Adviser."
 Main Street Partners a wholly-owned subsidiary of Main Street, an internally managed BDC organized on March 9, 2007.
-The investment professional and principals of Main Street will perform the same functions for our Sub-Adviser.
-As of December 31, 2012, Main Street had debt and equity investments in customized lower middle market securities and over-the-counter debt securities with an aggregate fair value of \$900.3 million in 144 portfolio companies, including investments in over-the-counter debt securities with an aggregate fair value of approximately \$390.0 million in 85 separate issuers.
+The investment professional and principals of Main Street Partners are also the investment professionals and principals of Main Street will perform the same functions for our Sub-Adviser.
+As of December 31, 2012, Main Street had debt and equity investments in customized lower middle market securities and over-the-counter debt securities with an aggregate fair value of \$900.3 million in 144 portfolio companies, including investments in over-the-counter debt securities with an aggregate fair value of \$900.0 million in 85 separate issuers.
 Main Street's common stock trades on the New York Stock Exchange under the ticker symbol "MAIN."
 The principal executive offices of our Sub-Adviser are located at 1300 Post Oak Boulevard, Suite 800, Houston, Texas 77056.